-Master trusts are a single trust, available for registered group life schemes, which are managed by trustees appointed by the group life insurer.
+Master trusts are a single trust, available for registered Group Life schemes, which are managed by trustees appointed by the group life insurer.

 What is a Catastrophic event limit?

-One option we are seeing become more and more common is split insurance (splitting the policy between numerous insurers) to ensure the full cover is provided.
+Nowadays, it is becoming more and more common is split insurance (splitting the policy between numerous insurers) to ensure the full cover is provided.

 How long am I covered for under my Group Life Insurance?

 It depends on what the termination age is set to, but, usually, this will be ‘state pension age’.

 Some insurers will allow companies to cover their staff up to 75.

 If an employee goes off sick, they will still be covered, but if they leave the company their policy will cease.